nkim-bitzap/chili-gcc-8.4/README.md

 Merely intended to be educational for those into embedded compiler development.
-The target architecture plays no role in the embedded world (it actually never did), and despite of all its flaws and shortcomings, it might be interesting
-- again, for educational purposes - for porting since featuring a comparably simple core ISA.
+The target architecture plays no role in the embedded world (it actually never did), and despite of all its flaws and shortcomings, it might be interesting (again, for educational purposes) for porting since featuring a comparably simple core ISA.

 Unfortunately, there is no way to target the hardware, the only way to test the